VaidehaSathe/SoftwareEngineeringProject2025/README.md

 # Pipeline Units:
 ## PDF Loader
-* Given a PDF file containing projects, outputs a csv file with columns ["title:","supervisors":,"description"]
+* Copies PDFs from a user-specified directory into the virtual environment.
-* Extraction logic with `pdfplumber`.
+* Parses project data from a PDF using `pdfplumber` and outputs it as a CSV file.

 ## Preprocessor
 * Takes the project description strings from the dataframe and tokenizes them using the NLTK Word Tokenizer.
-* Extracts POS tags for the tokens.
+* Extracts POS (part-of-speech) tags for the tokens.
 * Removes inflectional endings of the tokens using the NLTK lemmatizer.
 * Removes common words (including articles and english stopwords).
 * Replaces any contractions with their original words.